 Forfeitures can be used by the Company to reduce Company Core Contributions.
-Forfeitures used to reduce Company Core Contributions were approximately \$49,000 and are reflected as a reduction to the Company Core Contributions in the accompanying statement of changes in net assets available for benefits.
-There were no unallocated forfeitures at year-end.
+There were no forfeitures used to reduce Company Core Contributions for the Short Plan Year, and there were no unallocated forfeitures at period-end.

 (i) Withdrawal Provisions

 Upon application, but no sooner than 12 months after any earlier withdrawal: